Autonomous spaceport drone ship: A Shortfall of Gravitas (Marmac 302)

 The fourth ASDS, named A Shortfall of Gravitas, is registered as 1240683 with MMSI 368219910 and was mentioned by SpaceX in February 2018 and again in October 2020 to help support East Coast launches.
 In May 2021, conversion of Marmac 302 into ASOG began and was expected to move to the East Coast for operation in the following months.
 A Shortfall of Gravitas underwent its first sea trials on 9 July 2021, and a short video of the ship underway was shared on Twitter by Elon Musk.
 After completing the sea trials, it was towed by Finn Falgout from its construction port, Port Fourchon, to its recovery base, Port Canaveral, arriving 15 July 2021.

 Operation

-A tug is used to bring the ASDS to its oceanic position, and a support ship stands by some distance away from the crewless ASDS.
-The vessels initially used on the East Coast were Elsbeth III (tug) and GO Quest (support).
+A tug is used to bring the ASDS to its oceanic position, and a support ship stands by some distance away from the unmanned ASDS.
 Following landing, technicians and engineers typically board the landing platform and secure the rocket's landing legs to lock the vehicle in place for transport back to port.
 The first stage is secured to the deck of the drone ship with steel hold-downs welded on to the feet of the landing legs.
 In June 2017, OCISLY started being deployed with a robot that drives under the rocket and grabs onto the hold-down clamps located on the outside of the Falcon 9's structure after landing.
-Fans call the robot "Optimus Prime" or "Roomba", the latter of which has been turned into a backronym for "remotely operated orientation and mass balance adjustment".
+The robot is officially called the "octagrabber".